-Acts 11, 19-26Looking at the past sometimes helps us face life today.
-Our first reading in the Mass today describes emissaries of the church of Jerusalem arriving at Antioch in Syria, the place where followers of Jesus were first called “Christians.”
-The emissaries represent Jerusalem, the center of Christian power after Jesus died and rose from the dead and the place where the Holy Spirit came upon crowds of people in tongues of fire.
+The past helps us understand the present.
+Acts 11, 19-26, our reading at Mass today, describes emissaries of the church of Jerusalem arriving at Antioch in Syria, where the followers of Jesus were first called “Christians.”
+The emissaries were from Jerusalem, the center of Christian power after the resurrection of Jesus, where the Holy Spirit came upon crowds in tongues of fire.

-In one sense, the Jerusalem church offered its blessing to a new church, which in turn brought the faith to others through apostles like Paul and Barnabas.
+Now, the Jerusalem church blessed a new church, which in turn brought the faith to other places through apostles like Paul and Barnabas.

-Yet, could any that day have predicted what would happen to their own powerful churches and cities in the years to come?
-Jerusalem would be destroyed by the Romans in 70 AD.
-Antioch continued to be a flourishing Christian stronghold for a few hundred years until Moslem invaders in the 7th century gradually turned it into a Moslem city.
+Who would have predicted what would happen to these powerful churches in future years?
+Jerusalem was destroyed by the Romans in 70 AD.
+Antioch continued to be a flourishing Christian stronghold for a few hundred years until Moslem invaders in the 7th century gradually made it a Moslem city.

-Visit the ancient city of Antioch today, which is now part of modern Turkey, and you may be struck by the absence of signs of its Christian past.
-Paul and Barnabas once walked its streets; St. John Chrysostom and teachers like him were honored by other Christian churches throughout the world.
-Now, only scattered Christian relics remain, largely in the city’s museums, and they give little indication of what this city was like in New Testament and early Christian times.
+Visit Antioch today, now part of modern Turkey, and you will see few signs of its Christian past.
+Paul and Barnabas once walked its streets; St. John Chrysostom and teachers like him were famous throughout the world.
+Now, only scattered Christian relics remain, largely in the city’s museums.

 As Christian churches and other religious institutions close in our part of the world now, as religious communities decline, we wonder: Are we Jerusalem and Antioch today?